Athlete/athlete-api-docs/_build/_sources/resources/workout.txt

     :metadata/desc: The post body.
 The description to the workout (it's going to be saved as Post information).
     :metadata/time: The datetime when the workout was created.
 The format is like the example.
 [YEAR]-[MONTH]-[DAY]T[HOUR]:[MINUTE]:[SECONDS]Z.
+    :metadata/extensions/privacy: The privacy of the workout.
+Allowed values are [public, friends, private].
+This field is optional, if you don't provide a privacy value, "public" will be used.
     :trk/name: The name of the workout.
 The title the user assigned to it.
     :trk/type: The type of the run as described above.
 (Endurance, Indoor, Beach, etc.)
     :trk/trkseg: Here you put the points!